 2) 50% deduction of contributions made to any specific trusts:-

-Some well-known trusts working for social cause are as follows:
+Some well-known trusts working for social causes are as follows:

 i) Jawaharlal Nehru Memorial Fund